marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 After letting the ping run for a few seconds, stop it using *Ctrl+C*.

-Let’s now look back at the first terminal at our tcpdump capture.
+Let’s now look back to the first terminal for the tcpdump capture.

 ![vmware_PGyAxJBbjF](https://github.com/user-attachments/assets/f3dc099b-2eb6-429d-b97c-6f8840fac465)